-Textbook and Course Materials for Purchase
+Textbook and Course Materials

-If no materials listed, no items are needed.

-MACROECONOMICS-MYLAB ECON.ACCESS
+Macroeconomics - Mylab Economics Access

+Required/Recommended: Required

-Required/Recommended: Required Authors: Hubbard, R. Glenn and O'Brien, Anthony Patrick Publisher: Pearson Publication Date: 2020 Copyright Date: 2021 (8th edition) ISBN 10: 0135801281 ISBN 13: 978-0135801284
+Authors: Hubbard, R. Glenn and O'Brien, Anthony Patrick

+Publisher: Pearson

+Publication Date: 2020

+Copyright Date: 2021 (8th edition)

+ISBN 10: 9780135801260

+ISBN 13: 9780135801260

+Notes: Edition: 8TH 21

-Notes: Access to MyLab and Mastering is REQUIRED for this course.
-An e-version of the textbook is already included in the package when you purchase the access to the content of this course on My Lab and Mastering, so purchasing a physical copy of the textbook is not necessary; however, should you still prefer, you could purchase/rent the physical version of this textbook separately.
-There are two options for the purchase of the access code (prices may vary): 1) You can buy access through FIU bookstore or 2) You can register through Canvas course homepage.
+Additional Notes: Access to MyLab and Mastering is REQUIRED for this course.
+An eversion of the textbook is already included in the package when you purchase the access to the content of this course on My Lab and Mastering, so purchasing a physical copy of the textbook is not necessary; however, should you still prefer, you could purchase/rent the physical version of this textbook separately.

+Purchase/Rent at FIU Bookstore: There are two options for the purchase of the access code (prices may vary): 1) You can buy access through FIU bookstore or 2) You can register through Canvas course homepage.

-Panther Book Pack Undergraduate Rental Program
+Panther Book Pack

 FIU has implemented the Panther Book Pack rental program, which provides your required print and digital course materials at a flat rate of \$20 per undergraduate credit hour.
 When you registered for your classes this session, you were notified via email of the required course materials that are included in the Panther Book Pack.
 The Panther Book Pack program applies to all undergraduate credit hours per academic session.
 I recommend that you review the pricing for all materials across your classes this session compared to the Panther Book Pack flat rate.
-If the Panther Book Pack is not your best option, you may opt out up to three days after the add/drop deadline.
-You may opt back into the Panther Book Pack rental program, you will be charged \$20 per credit hour and the course materials will be reserved for you for the undergraduate courses for which you are registered.
-For more details, visit bookpack.fiu.edu
+If the Panther Book Pack is not your best option, you may opt-out up to three days after the add/drop deadline.
+You may opt back into the Panther Book Pack up to three days after the add/drop deadline.
+If you do not opt out of the Panther Book Pack rental program, you will be charged \$20 per credit hour and the course materials will be reserved for you for the undergraduate courses for which you are registered.
+For more details, visit onestop.fiu.edu/bookpack.